5 tips to prevent motion sickness in VR

-The prevention of motion sickness starts with the use of suitable hardware.
-A screen with a minimum refresh rate of 90 Hz and a video card that never goes below 90 frames per second is necessary to display smooth images.
-The VR glasses you use needs accurate sensors to translate your movements 1 to 1 into the virtual world.
+Preventing motion sickness starts with the use of suitable hardware.
+A screen with a minimum refresh rate of 90 Hz and a video card that never falls below 90 frames per second are needed to display smooth images.
+The VR glasses that you use need accurate sensors to translate your movements 1 to 1 into the virtual world.
 For smartphone VR it is important that your smartphone has a gyroscope.

 Do you get the feeling of nausea or dizziness during your VR session?
 Stop immediately and put away the VR gear.
 In this way you prevent your brain from linking the smell and feeling of the VR gear to the feeling of motion sickness.
 Stop using the VR gear just before you experience nausea or dizziness and slowly build up your tolerance.